-December was a three paycheck month for me which meant some additional savings flew into the account.
-I maxed out my 401k this year as well as my HSA and still have my 2016 ROTH IRA contribution to make which means solid near term portfolio growth due to contributions although I probably won’t make the 2016 contribution till I get my bonus in a month or two.
+December was a three paycheck month for me.
+That meant some additional savings flew into the account.
+I maxed out my 401k this year as well as my HSA and still have my 2016 ROTH IRA contribution to make.
+That means solid near term portfolio growth due to contributions.
+I probably won’t make the 2016 contribution till I get my bonus in a month or two.

-I’m looking forward to see what 2017 brings with it and hope we can continue the run we’ve seen in the past few years.
-I’d just like to see some earnings growth this year to bring some of the valuations back into reality as another year of flat earnings will make it difficult for the market to grow a lot with where it’s priced right now.
+I’m looking forward to see what 2017 brings with it.
+I hope we can continue the run we’ve seen in the past few years.
+I’d just like to see some earnings growth this year to bring some of the valuations back into reality.
+Another year of flat earnings will make it difficult for the market to grow a lot with where it’s priced right now.

-I know every year won’t be as successful as this and we’ll have some pain throughout the journey but it’s nice to see my first year tracking my portfolio be so fruitful and I hope the long-term journey is more of the same.
+I know every year won’t be as successful as this.
+We’ll have some pain throughout the journey but it’s nice to see my first year tracking my portfolio be so fruitful.
+I hope the long-term journey is more of the same.

-The holidays have made for a quieter than usual market than the previous month and it was nice to take a break from the hustle-and-bustle of work and relax.
-I hope you all had a similar break and enjoyed the time with your loved ones but now it’s time to get back to the grind and grow that portfolio to help achieve our goals.
+The holidays have made for a quieter than usual market than the previous month.
+It was nice to take a break from the hustle-and-bustle of work and relax.
+I hope you all had a similar break and enjoyed the time with your loved ones.
+Now it’s time to get back to the grind and grow that portfolio to help achieve our goals.